redfly-ai-org/redfly.ai/README.md

      - Code Generation (Done ✔️)
    - Postgres support (TBD ⌚)
    - MongoDB support (TBD ⌚)

+5. **redflyRemoteSync** Project: The ability to sync massive amounts of data from remote sites with spotty internet connectivity, over the public internet securely (TBD ⌚).

 This code is not intended to be used as a best-practice implementation.
 It is focused on doing what it needs to do with minimal implementation time.